kyma-project/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-version-and-plan.md

 > **NOTE:** Create all configurations in the `kcp-system` namespace.

-> **NOTE:** Currently, only the Kyma Custom Resource template and the additional components list can be configured.
+> **NOTE:** Currently, only the Kyma custom resource template and the additional components list can be configured.

 > **NOTE:** If there is no configuration defined for custom Kyma version (starting with `PR-*` or `main-*`), then KEB reads the configuration for the latest official Kyma release version.